jeroendeswaef/vscode-sneezier/README.md

 This is the README for your extension "sneezier".
 After writing up a brief description, we recommend including the following sections.

+The Antlr parser is based on a stackoverflow question: https://stackoverflow.com/questions/25630917/using-antlr3-to-parse-svg-path-data

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.